arielchuri/autozinefier/croak.md

 1. Contains a coarse brown fur
 1. Has a name
 1. Taste like a fine vintage port (still appears as a clear liquid without smell)
-1. Cannot be captured in a bowl or canteen

 ### A Book